-Some 1,000 civilians work within NATO's International Staff (IS) at NATO Headquarters in Brussels, Belgium.
-The primary role of the IS is to provide advice, guidance and administrative support to the national delegations at NATO Headquarters.
-It helps to implement decisions taken at different committee levels and, in doing so, supports the process of consensus-building and decision-making within the Alliance.
+The primary role of the International Staff (IS) is to provide advice, guidance and administrative support to the national delegations at NATO Headquarters.
+The IS helps to implement decisions taken at different committee levels and, in doing so, supports the process of consensus building and decision-making within the Alliance.

-- The IS consists of a staff of 1,000, composed solely of nationals from NATO member countries.
+- Some 1,000 civilians work within NATO’s IS, which is composed solely of nationals from NATO member countries.

 - It helps implement all decisions taken at any committee level.

-The IS is headed by NATO’s Secretary General, who from an administrative point of view, is also a member of the IS.
+- The IS is headed by the NATO Secretary General, who from an administrative point of view is also a member of the IS.

 Members of the IS owe their allegiance to the Organization throughout the period of their appointment.
-They are either recruited directly by the Organization or seconded by their governments and each appointment is approved by the Secretary General.
+They are either recruited directly by the Organization or seconded by their governments, and each appointment is approved by the Secretary General.

 Vacancies within the IS are announced on NATO’s website and are open to member country citizens.

 - Defence Policy and Planning Division: this division develops and implements the defence policy and planning dimension of NATO’s fundamental security tasks.
-This includes defence planning, the Alliance's nuclear policy, defence against weapons of mass destruction and certain aspects of operational planning.
+This includes defence planning, the Alliance's nuclear policy, enablement and resilience, and certain aspects of operational planning.

 - Defence Investment Division: this division is responsible for developing and investing in assets and capabilities aimed at enhancing the Alliance's defence capacity, including armaments planning, air defence and security investment.
 It also oversaw the construction of the new NATO Headquarters and the move from one building to the other.

 The NATO Office of Resources was created in 2007.
-Under the direction of the Director, it brings together all IS members working on NATO military common-funded issues, with the aim of reinforcing military common-funded resource management at NATO HQ.
+Under the direction of the Director, it brings together all IS members working on NATO military common-funded issues, with the aim of reinforcing military common-funded resource management at NATO Headquarters.

-The IS was created in 1951 to support the North Atlantic Council (NAC).
-It was made responsible for the preparation and follow-up of action in all matters of the Council.
-The 'Agreement on the Status of the North Atlantic Treaty Organization’ defined its status, which National Representatives and International Staff negotiated and signed in September 1951.
+The IS was created in 1951 to support the NAC.
+It was made responsible for the preparation and follow-up of action in all matters of the NAC.
+The Agreement on the Status of the North Atlantic Treaty Organization defined its status, which National Representatives and International Staff negotiated and signed in September 1951.